 His research interests are interaction design for high stakes work settings; line of sight interaction in extended reality - augmented reality, virtual reality and mixed reality; industrial design; design and cognition, sensemaking and decision support; systems; distributed cognition, visual storytelling, envisioning, design methods, and design process.

 Recent research projects explore new interaction models for line of sight head mounted displays in augmented and virtual reality, interaction design concepts for the commercial flight deck, cognitive support for medication management in the operating room, real time documentation of medical emergencies, and new interaction models for mobile and wearable computing.
-Industry partners and research collaborators include Google Daydream, Microsoft, Honeywell Aerospace, Boeing, Intel, Seattle Children’s Hospital, Group Health, and the Institute for Simulation and Interprofessional Studies at the UW School of Medicine.
+Industry partners and research collaborators include Google, Microsoft, Honeywell Aerospace, Boeing, Intel, Eli Lilly, Seattle Children’s Hospital, Group Health, and the Institute for Simulation and Interprofessional Studies at the UW School of Medicine.